sebastien-plutniak/archeoviz/README.md

           )
 ```

-  - *class.variable*: character.
+  - **class.variable**: character.
 At the launch of the app, name of the
     variable to preselect.
-  - *class.values*: character vector.
-At the launch of the app, names of
+  - **class.values**: character vector.
+At the launch of the app, names
-    the values to preselect.
+    of the values to preselect.
-  - *default.group*: character.
+  - **default.group**: character.
 At the launch of the app, preselection
-    of the variable used to group data (one of ‘by.layer’ or
+    of the variable used to group data (one of “by.layer” or
-    ‘by.variable’).
+    “by.variable”).
-  - *location.mode*: character.
+  - **location.mode**: character.
 At the launch of the app, preselection
-    of the location method (one of ‘exact’, ‘fuzzy’, ‘exact.fuzzy’).
+    of the location method (one of “exact”, “fuzzy”, “exact.fuzzy”).
-  - *map.z.val*: numerical.
-Minimal and maximal Z coordinates values to
+  - **map.z.val**: numerical.
+Minimal and maximal Z coordinates values
-    display in the map plot.
+    to display in the map plot.
-  - *map.density*: character.
+  - **map.density**: character.
 At the launch of the app, whether to
-    compute and show density contours in the map plot (one of ‘no’,
+    compute and show density contours in the map plot (one of “no”,
-    ‘overall’, ‘by.variable’).
+    “overall”, “by.variable”).
-  - *map.refits*: TRUE or FALSE.
-Whether to show refits in the map plot.
+  - **map.refits**: TRUE or FALSE.
+Whether to show refits in the map
-  - *plot3d.hulls*: TRUE or FALSE.
-At the launch of the app, whether to
-    compute and show convex hulls in the 3D plot.
+    plot.
-  - *plot3d.surfaces*: TRUE or FALSE.
+  - **plot3d.hulls**: TRUE or FALSE.
 At the launch of the app, whether
+    to compute and show convex hulls in the 3D plot.
+  - **plot3d.surfaces**: TRUE or FALSE.
+At the launch of the app,
-    to compute and show regression in the 3D plot.
+    whether to compute and show regression in the 3D plot.
-  - *plot3d.refits*: TRUE or FALSE.
-At the launch of the app, whether to
+  - **plot3d.refits**: TRUE or FALSE.
+At the launch of the app, whether
-    show refits on the 3D section plot.
+    to show refits on the 3D section plot.
-  - *sectionX.x.val*: numerical.
+  - **sectionX.x.val**: numerical.
 At the launch of the app, minimal and
     maximal X coordinates values to display in the X section plot.
-  - *sectionX.y.val*: numerical.
+  - **sectionX.y.val**: numerical.
 At the launch of the app, minimal and
     maximal Y coordinates values to display in the X section plot.
-  - *sectionX.refits*: TRUE or FALSE.
-At the launch of the app, whether
+  - **sectionX.refits**: TRUE or FALSE.
+At the launch of the app,
-    to show refits in the X section plot.
+    whether to show refits in the X section plot.
-  - *sectionY.x.val*: numerical.
+  - **sectionY.x.val**: numerical.
 At the launch of the app, minimal and
     maximal X coordinates values to display in the Y section plot.
-  - *sectionY.y.val*: numerical.
+  - **sectionY.y.val**: numerical.
 At the launch of the app, minimal and
     maximal Y coordinates values to display in the Y section plot.
-  - *sectionY.refits*: TRUE or FALSE.
-At the launch of the app, whether
+  - **sectionY.refits**: TRUE or FALSE.
+At the launch of the app,
-    to show refits in the Y section plot.
+    whether to show refits in the Y section plot.
-  - *camera.center*: numerical.
-In 3D plot, coordinates of the point to
+  - **camera.center**: numerical.
+In 3D plot, coordinates of the point
-    which the camera looks at (default values: x=0, y=0, z=0).
+    to which the camera looks at (default values: x=0, y=0, z=0).
-  - *camera.eye*: numerical.
+  - **camera.eye**: numerical.
 In 3D plot, coordinates of the camera’s
     position (default values: x=1.25, y=1.25, z=1.25).

 ### Reactive plot display